luiscoco/Flutter_Create-App-with-Android-Studio_lesson4/README.md

-# Flutter_Create-App-with-IntelliJ_lesson4
-How to create my first Flutter application with IntelliJ IDEA Community Edition
+# How to create my first Flutter application with Android Studio

+## 1. Run Android Studio

+## 2.